ubern-mia/bart25/submission/index.md

 # Call for  Abstracts

 We welcome your short 500 word + one figure abstracts, which should provide a concise summary of your research, including the purpose of the study, the methodology used, the key findings, and the significance of the results.
+We welcome abstracts related to, but not limited to, AI-driven treatment planning, automated segmentation, predictive modeling, image-guided radiotherapy, and patient-specific quality assurance.
 This is a great opportunity to share your work with a diverse audience, gain valuable feedback, and network with experts in the field.
 We look forward to your contributions to this event!
+For more information, see [our program](/bart25/program).

 Acceptance and selection will be based on how well it matches the theme of the symposium and decisions will be made by the organizers.
 We will have a light peer-review with an objective score, however, written review feedback cannot be shared.